 This quality eCommerce solution is perfect for those with little or no coding experience.
 It’s extremely easy to use, plus with the numerous themes it offers, you’ll find a theme that works perfectly for your brand with ease.
 And as you focus, you’ll easily launch your store in a weekend.

 When you decide to use Shopify, you have several plans to choose from.
 Also, you have an option to get 14 days of the free trial.
 Shopify’s basic plan goes for $29 a month.
 Despite its name, this plan offers many perks that are sufficient for people who are new to eCommerce.

 What’s more, Shopify is a great option for dropshipping, for both brick-and-mortar stores and even small stores.
 By using dropshipping integrations such as Oberlo and Amazon’s FBA, you’ll be able to run a profitable online store and not have to handle shipping or keep stock.

 Also, when you use it with Shopify’s POS, you’ll be able to centralize all your in-store and online orders.
 It will make it easier for you to manage your inventory and staff.

 Will I lose what I’ve done if I upgrade after a free trial

 Not to worry – provided that you’ll be upgrading to one of the Shopify premium plans before the free trial period lapses, all your online content can be carried over.
-The 14 days will give you lots of time to decide as to whether Shopify is the right option for you before you invest in it.
+The 14 days will give you lots of time to decide whether Shopify is the right option for you before you invest in it.

 What’s the difference between Wix and Shopify?

-Wix, like other platforms such as Weebly and Squarespace, is a site builder that provides ecommerce functionality.
-Whereas Shopify is purposely built for ecommerce.
+Wix, like other platforms such as Weebly and Squarespace, is a site builder that provides eCommerce functionality.
+Whereas Shopify is purposely built for eCommerce.
 That means that if you’d like to launch an online store, then it’s your best option.